-The multi-disciplinary team will develop an individualized treatment plan to help the patient become as independent as possible in the activities of daily living, including mobility and homemaking skills, and facilitate re-entry into the home and community.
+The multidisciplinary team will develop an individualized treatment plan to help the patient become as independent as possible in the activities of daily living, including mobility and homemaking skills, as well as facilitate re-entry into the home and community.
 Specific goals may include:

 Communication with the Referral Source

-The therapy staff is experienced in working with physicians, discharge planners, and medical cease managers.
+The therapy staff is experienced in working with physicians, discharge planners and medical case managers.
 Progress reports are provided as requested.

 Making a Referral

-If you believe a person may benefit from our services, please call us at (972) 548-5491.
+If you believe you may benefit from our services, please call us at (972) 548-5491.
 A member of our staff will perform an assessment at no charge.
 Patients and families may also ask their physician or hospital social worker to initiate a referral.
 Admission is by physician’s order.